MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Sustainability/ExternalESGReportingDataModel/Evidence.md

 ms.author: lsuresh
 ---

-# Evidence in External ESG Reporting data model
+# Evidence in Cloud for Sustainability External ESG Reporting data model

 Captures information for a specific evidence